-The opportunities on this page are provided by sources not associated with Region 9 ESC, but may be beneficial to you and your students.
+The opportunities on this page are provided by sources not associated with TEA or Region 9 ESC, but may be beneficial to you and your students.

 Connect2Texas is a video-conferencing service provided by Region 11 ESC.
 A variety of providers are available to provide a wide range of topics for your students. http://www.connect2texas.net/pages/home/programs/

 Earth Science Classroom Activities On this website, educators can find suggested Earth science-related activities that are marked with a grade-level range.
 The activities can be found at http://www.earthsciweek.